Craiglockhart: History

 The area became part of Edinburgh City in 1920 and consequently the area was developed in the 1930s, largely with bungalows and low density housing on the low-lying ground around the Wester and Easter Craiglockhart Hills.

 Approximately at the boundary point between Craiglockhart and Merchiston runs the Edinburgh Suburban railway line.
 There was once a station just off Colinton Road, and this may return, since the line is mooted for re-opening as part of Edinburgh's future transport strategy.

 Not until 1899 was Craiglockhart granted its own church, designed by Hay and Henderson, technically a quoad sacra church linked to Colinton parish.
 Its first minister was Robert Walker Mackersy (1833-1902).
-He was replaced by Alfred William Anderson (b.1869) in 1903.
+He was replaced by Alfred William Anderson (b.
+1869) in 1903.

 Craiglockhart today is chiefly residential, with a small proportion of commercial properties, and is in general considered to be a comfortable middle-class area, with a mixture of terraced and detached villas, of a variety of ages.

-Ethnicity
+Demographics

 Attractions and amenities

 Craiglockhart Tennis Centre plays host to large international tennis competitions, with a series of well kept indoor and outdoor courts.
 One famous product of the centre is Andy Murray, who often trained there.
-On the same ground is Craiglockhart Sport And Leisure Centre which has a small boating pond (built as a curling pond in 1878).
+On the same ground is Craiglockhart Sport And Leisure Centre which has a small boating pond which was built in 1887.
+Today the pond is no longer used for boating, and now serves as an important nest and roost site for urban water birds.

 A small cluster of commercial premises remain close to the station site, with a further group located opposite the Craiglockhart Tennis Centre.
 A small Tesco "Express" supermarket has been built on the site of a former petrol station adjacent to the Meggetland playing fields.
 The opening of this branch of Tesco was vociferously opposed by the Scottish food writer Joanna Blythman, who claimed that opening the store would damage the local grocery store at Happy Valley.

 There is a Craiglockhart Primary School, although this is a little to the north of Craiglockhart itself, technically within North Merchiston (though commonly described as within Polwarth or Shandon.)